 When pancreatitis is caused by gallstones, it is usually necessary to remove the gallbladder.
 This is most often done after the acute pancreatitis has resolved.
 At times, an ERCP (Endoscopic Retrograde CholangioPancreatography) test is recommended.
 This involves passing a flexible tube through the mouth and down to the small intestine.
 A small catheter is then inserted into the bile duct to see if any stones are present.
 If so, they are then removed with the scope.

 Course and Outcome

-This condition occurs mostly in alcoholics or people who repeatedly binge drink alcohol.
+This condition occurs with recurrent attacks of acute pancreatitis such as can be seen with chronic alcohol abuse.
 The main symptoms are recurrent, dull, or moderate pain without the severe toxic features of acute pancreatitis.
 Treatment consists of rest, medication, and certain food restrictions.
 Alcohol consumption is absolutely prohibited.
 However, in cases where damage is extensive, chronic pancreatitis and pain can occur even when alcohol consumption has stopped.

 Occasionally a problem develops when the patient becomes dependent on, or even addicted to, narcotic pain medicines used to control symptoms.
 In rare cases, surgery is recommended to provide relief of pain.

 Digestive enzymes from the pancreas are necessary to break down protein, fat, and carbohydrates in foods that are ingested.
 When there is a deficiency of these enzymes, nutrients are not broken down, resulting in malnutrition and weight loss.
 This condition is called malabsorption because the intestine is unable to absorb these vital nutrients.